ashleycard/catfacts/README.md

 # catfacts

-command line tool that generates cat facts
+very command line tool that generates cat facts <br>
+created to understand rust and cargo better

 ## installation
 you need to have [Rust](https://www.rust-lang.org/) installed <br>